First of all, yes you can get final expense insurance on your parents.

 Actually yes you can coverage on your parents even if they are 80 years or older.
 There are many reputable life insurance companies that offer coverage to folks in their 80s.

-Even though you parents are over 80, you can still get them coverage that fully protects them on the very first day of the policy!
+Even though your mom or dad are in their 80’s, you can still get them coverage that fully protects them on the very first day of the policy!

-For example, Mutual of Omaha’s Living Promise final expense policy is probably the best priced policy for parents over 80.
-They will take applicants as old as 85, and it comes with immediate coverage if your parent over 80 is accepted.
+For example, Mutual of Omaha’s Living Promise final expense policy is probably the best-priced policy for parents over 80.
+They will take applicants as old as 85, and it comes with immediate coverage if the policy is approved.

 We do need to tell you that in order to get coverage that has no waiting period, they will need to qualify medically.

-While we can’t say for sure if your parent over 80 will medically qualify for immediate coverage, we can tell you that most of our over 80 applicants certainly do.
+While we can’t say for sure if your parent who is older than 80 will medically qualify for immediate coverage, we can tell you that most do.

 The best thing to do is call us and chat with one of our friendly agents.
 They will ask you a few questions about your mom or dad.
 Then they can determine if your parent will be eligible for coverage that has no waiting period.